microsoft/Broadcast-Development-Kit/README.md

 - While this solution can extract the screen share feed, it cannot extract content that is shared in the meeting.
 For example, if you share a Power Point presentation directly in the meeting, this solution can not capture and extract that content.
 That is because while the screen share is a media feed, the content shared directly in the meeting is not.

 - Only one video and audio can be injected into the meeting at a time.

-- There is a bug with the Teams Meeting client where sometimes, when you start injecting video, the Teams Meeting client of some participants do not show the video (but reproduce the audio).
-The workaround is to force the Teams Meeting client to refresh the view, for example by disabling the incoming video and enabling it again or spotlighting a participant and then change the spotlight to the bot.

 - There are some restrictions on using this solution to record content from a Microsoft Teams meeting, which are inherited from the [Graph Communications Bot Media SDK](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/bot_media/index.html#accompanying-documentation).
 Check the documentation of the SDK for more information.